-At the ABWF, we like to say that we “Provide varied opportunities which will engage and connect those who appreciate and enjoy the Wilderness in deeper, more meaningful ways.”
+At the ABWF, we like to say that we “Provide varied volunteer opportunities which will actively engage and connect those who appreciate and enjoy the Wilderness in deeper, more meaningful ways.”
 Whether you volunteer on a trail project, attend one of our events, take part in a lesson about Wilderness or Leave No Trace, or become a Trail Ambassador, our goal is to strengthen your connection to and advocacy for this amazing place!

 As a Wilderness Stewardship organization, the ABWF is dedicated to “Boots-on-the-Ground” work on behalf of the Absaroka-Beartooth Wilderness.
 Our projects fall into one of a handful of categories:

 - Trail Building and Maintenance of wilderness trails.

 Day-Long: Limited on time?
 Help out for a day.
 Get outside and help to improve trails, eliminate weeds, and have fun while doing it!

 Multi-Day: Enjoy good views, good company, while making a difference.
 Most trips food is provided and horses help haul the gear.

 - Wilderness Internships — Work primarily as part of a Forest Service Trail crew, and help with ABWF projects from June through August.

 - Educational Outreach — programs, both indoors and outdoors, that build awareness, appreciation, and care for our precious Wilderness resources.